Need delivery by Xmas? Check our Delivery Dates guide.

 • Aren’t used to the handling of a road bike and want the handling to be calm and predictable.

-These bikes have a huge engineering & design focus on minimising drag.
+These road bikes have a huge engineering & design focus on minimising drag.

 Their frame silhouettes consist of deep sections which also contribute to their slightly heavier weight.